 Bronny James, LeBron James' son, suffers cardiac arrest during USC practice.
 Here's what we know so far.

-Bronny James, the 18-year-old son of NBA superstar LeBron James, suffered a cardiac arrest during practice with his college team, the University of Southern California, a family spokesperson said in a statement obtained by CBS Sports on Tuesday.
+Bronny James, the 18-year-old son of NBA superstar LeBron James, suffered a cardiac arrest during practice with his college team, the University of Southern California, a family spokesperson said in a statement Tuesday.

-The practice took place on Monday and he was taken to a hospital.
-The spokesperson said James is now in stable condition and no longer in the ICU.
+The practice took place on Monday, and he was taken to a hospital after the incident.
+The spokesperson said he is now in stable condition and no longer in the ICU.

+"LeBron and Savannah wish to publicly send their deepest thanks and appreciation to the USC medical and athletic staff for their incredible work and dedication to the safety of their athletes," the spokesperson said.

 USC said it could not comment on the matter out of respect for student privacy.